chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/README.md

 * Occurs much faster when using a browser, that happens "faster" with Chromium based ones, in the host computer, especially when many tabs are open, YouTube is playing, and/or having a busy website open in one of the tabs.
-* The freezing Doesn't occur during the screen.
+* The freezing doesn't occur during the screen.
 * Seems to occur on `gnome` desktops.
 * PERFORMANCE
 	- No observable reduction in performance when `ssh` into machine when the desktop freezes.